 Brynn seemed noticeably mellow as you two approached the center of the room.
 Almost everyone in the Skool was there, which wasn't a very large amount.
 There weren't many people who attended your Skool, which didn't surprise you very much.
 If you had the choice, you wouldn't be here anymore.
 The only reason you liked Skool was Brynn and your other friends.

-Nothing was particularly worth of grabbing your attention here, you noticed as your eyes darted in every direction, but then you noticed something in the corner that prompted your eyes to widen.
+Nothing was particularly worthy of grabbing your attention here, you noticed as your eyes darted in every direction, but then you noticed something in the corner that prompted your eyes to widen.

 It was that future paranormal investigator...Dib.
 And he was practically strangling Zim, shouting in his face.
 Beside Zim was a tiny little green puppy, attempting to leap up to his torso but failing.
 He was especially adorable in your opinion but who knew what would happen if you interrupted?